 The Company has certain contingent obligations that arise in the ordinary course of providing services to its customers.
 These contingencies are generally the result of contracts that require the Company to comply with certain performance measurements or the delivery of certain services to customers by a specified deadline.
-The Company believes the adjustments to the transaction price, if any, under these contract provisions will not result in a significant revenue reversal or have a material adverse effect on the Company's condensed combined and consolidated balance sheets, condensed combined and consolidated statements of operations and comprehensive loss or combined and consolidated statements of cash flows.
+The Company believes the adjustments to the transaction price, if any, under these contract provisions will not result in a significant revenue reversal or have a material adverse effect on the Company's condensed combined and consolidated statements of operations and comprehensive loss or combined and consolidated statements of cash flows.

-(in thousands of United States dollars unless otherwisenoted) (Unaudited)
+(in thousands of United States dollars unless otherwise noted) (Unaudited)